sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 Let's take a second to think about what effect we actually want to achieve.

 We want to realistically simulate how our body organically reacts to movement.
-Our current method is linearly interpolating between different poses depending on the direction we're moving.
-We're essentially just "snapping" between different poses depending on the direction we're moving, turning, or falling.
+Our current method is linearly interpolating between different poses, essentially just "snapping" between poses depending on the direction we're moving, turning, or falling.
 Mathematically, blending poses like that (like we did in the first video above) looks like this:

 ![Linear interpolation graph]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fpp-anim-linear-interpolation-graph-01.png){: .align-center}